 While shopping at the market last week with my 1-year old, he sets his sights on these honeynut butternut squashes.
 Aren’t they the cutest dang things?
 They’re tiny (about a pound), so they fit perfectly into his little cubby hands.
 He squawked until I handed over the goods and then clutched them to his chest until we checked out.
 Kids man…they are weird.

-I’m a big fan of grain salads and pilafs.
-They’re the ultimate lazy healthy food, packed with whole grains, bone broth, seasonal vegetables, and lots of fresh herbs.
-So much awesome.
-This honeynut butternut squash rice pilaf is a happy addition to my regular rotation.
-The squash gets lightly pan fried and and caramelized before it finishes cooking right alongside the wild rice, and its resulting consistency is velvety, buttery, and creamy.
+This honeynut squash rice pilaf is a happy addition to my regular rotation.
+The squash gets lightly pan fried and and caramelized before it finishes cooking right alongside the wild rice, and the resulting consistency is velvety, buttery, and creamy.
 As promised, the squash is amazingly sweet, but well balanced by wild rice, savory fresh herbs, and some orange juice and zest.
 Look out world, Mama’s got a new favorite pilaf.

-This butternut squash rice pilaf is a one pot wonder and really easy to prepare.
-It you don’t have access to honeynut butternut, go ahead and use regular butternut squash.
+This recipe is a one pot wonder and really easy to prepare.
+It you don’t have access to honeynut squash, go ahead and use regular butternut squash.
 It’ll be a little less sweet, but the flavors still work beautifully.

 You start by sautéing some chopped red onion, and then add the squash until it’s just a little bit browned and caramelized.

 Last step?
 Toss in some fresh parsley, toasted pecans, and orange zest.
 Stir and serve.
-If you don’t have pecans, you can skip it (the dish is already quite nutty) or use another soft, mild nut like walnuts or pine nuts.
+If you don’t have pecans, you can skip them (the dish is already quite nutty) or use another soft, mild nut like walnuts or pine nuts.
 I like the crunch, though.
-Toasted pepitas or sunflower seeds would be a terrific substitution to keep this recipe nut free.
+Toasted pepitas or sunflower seeds would be a terrific substitution to make this recipe nut free.

-This recipe for butternut squash rice pilaf is best enjoyed warm or room temperature and reheats beautifully.
+This honeynut rice pilaf recipe is best enjoyed warm or room temperature and reheats like a boss.
 I had it on its own for lunch and it was so satisfying.
 It’d make a great packed lunch on it’s own, or a nutritious, seasonal side dish served with pan seared salmon, roasted chicken, or steak skewers.

-This honeynut butternut squash rice pilaf is the perfect balance of nutty and sweet, with a bright herby finish.
+This honeynut squash rice pilaf is the perfect balance of nutty and sweet, with a bright herby finish.
 It's an easy, seasonal, and nutritious recipe that's perfect on it's own for lunch, or paired with your favorite protein for dinner.
-This serves 4 as a main dish, or 6 as a side.

 - 1 small red onion diced to 1/2"